-STRENGTHS WEAKNESSES • Lack of experienced senior and mid-level management in training and managing lower-level · Focus on core business sectors. · Superior product quality with the ability to offer a diverse range of products tailored to customer workforce. needs. • Dependence on imported raw materials despite being an export-oriented company. · Business strategy centered on niche markets, avoiding direct competition with Chinese fiber • Exposure to foreign exchange risks due to short- and long-term USD-denominated loans, requiring provisions for exchange rate losses when the VND depreciates against the USD, products and emphasizing high-value-added fiber sales. • Strong brand reputation, highly regarded by customers for exceptional product quality and impacting post-tax profits. professional customer service. • Managing both CENTURY and Unitex requires an effective management strategy to balance • Compliance with ESG standards, positioning itself as a trusted supplier for fashion brands. resources between the parent company and its subsidiary.
-Poor execution could become a • Development of eco-friendly products, utilizing renewable energy and aiming for sustainable weakness for CENTURY. • Modern machinery and technology, supported by an experienced and skilled workforce. • Stable and transparent financial position.
+- Focus on core business sectors. - Superior product quality with the ability to offer a diverse range of products tailored to customer needs. - Business strategy centered on niche markets, avoiding direct competition with Chinese fiber products and emphasizing high-value-added fiber sales. - Strong brand reputation, highly regarded by customers for exceptional product quality and professional customer service. - Compliance with ESG standards, positioning itself as a trusted supplier for fashion brands. - Development of eco-friendly products, utilizing renewable energy and aiming for sustainable growth. - Modern machinery and technology, supported by an experienced and skilled workforce. - Stable and transparent financial position.